 The Amanotsukai is Shinto with vampires.

 Five Races - The five vampire clans.
-Complicated by the fact that there was a sixth clan, the Julii, in ancient Rome, who replaced the Ventrue, and that the Mekhet have an alternative clan weakness in the form of the Hollow, introduced in their clanbook.
+Complicated by the facts that there was a sixth clan, the Julii in ancient Rome, who were replaced by the Ventrue, and that the Mekhet have an alternative clan weakness in the form of the Hollow, introduced in their clanbook.
+Blood and Smoke adds a couple of other fallen clans, and a new one - the Jiang Shi of North Carolina, who appear to be developing into something much more like the standard clans.

-For Science! - The stated motive behind many of the more horrible thing the Ordo Dracula do.
-For example, "Following the Dragon's Tail," which involves murdering a frequently randomly selected innocent, just to observe the effect of the murder on the victim's friends and family.
+For Science! - The stated motive behind many of the more horrible things the Ordo Dracul do.
+For example, "Following the Dragon's Tail," which involves murdering a frequently randomly selected innocent, just to observe the effect of the murder on the victim's friends and family, as a lesson in the unpredictability of the consequences of one's actions.
 An expanded version, called "Counting the Dragon's Scales," involves a number of vampires and coordinated mass slaughter, and is intended to allow the study of what happens when an entire city collectively craps itself in terror.

 They also entertain ideas about Embracing people completely unprepared for vampirism (suicides, the disabled) for the reason of seeing whether or not the Beast's survival urge can overcome their mentality.